Satisfactory Academic Progress Policy for Financial Aid Recipients and/or Veterans:

 Financial Aid Warning

-A student, who is determined to not be making SAP, will be sent a letter by the Financial Aid Office informing them that they have been place on Financial Aid Warning and will have one semester to improve their academic performance to a satisfactory level.
+A student, who is determined to be not making SAP, will be notified by the Financial Aid Office informing them that they have been placed on Financial Aid Warning and will have one semester to improve their academic performance to a satisfactory level.
 The student will continue to be eligible to receive aid during this period, provided all other eligibility requirements are met.

 Financial Aid Appeal

-A student who loses financial aid eligibility because he/she failed to make satisfactory progress may appeal on the basis of: the loss of a family member, the serious illness of the student or a family member, and other situations deemed appropriate.
-The student is required to submit a letter to the Academic Policy Committee detailing the situation which caused him/her to fail to make satisfactory progress and what has changed in his/her situation that will allow him/her to make satisfactory progress at the next evaluation.
-If approved, the student will be eligible to receive financial aid for one more semester.
+A student who loses financial aid eligibility because of a failure to make satisfactory academic progress may appeal on the basis of extraordinary mitigating circumstances such as the loss of a family member, the serious illness of the student or a family member, or other emergent circumstance beyond the student's control.
+The student is required to submit a letter to the Academic Policy Committee detailing the circumstances which resulted in the failure to meet the SAP standards.
+Supporting documentation must be provided.
+The student must also identify what has changed in their situation that promises future success in making satisfactory progress going forward as part of an academic improvement plan approved by their academic advisor.
+If the Financial Aid Appeal is approved, the student will be eligible to receive financial aid for one more semester.

 Financial Aid Probation

-A student who does not make SAP after the Financial Aid Warning period, appeals the SAP decision, and whose appeal is granted, is placed on Financial Aid Probation.
+A student who does not make SAP after the Financial Aid Warning period, who appeals the SAP decision, and whose appeal is granted, is placed on Financial Aid Probation.
 Only students who have successfully appealed SAP are placed on Financial Aid Probation.
-A student on Financial Aid Probation may have ab additional condition of following an academic plan, a reduction in course load, or both.
-While on Financial Aid Probation, the student is eligible to receive Federal aid.
-At the end of the probationary period if the student is meeting SAP or the student follows the academic plan/reduced work load set by the school, the student continues to receive aid.
-If Hartford International determines that the student does not meet the minimum SAP requirements at the time of evaluation, or the additional conditions, the student is no longer eligible to receive Federal financial aid funds.
+The student's academic improvement plan will identify conditions specific to the student's needs and goals as they relate to Hartford International's academic standards and graduation requirements.
+While on Financial Aid Probation, the student is eligible to receive federal aid.
+At the end of the probationary period, if the student is meeting SAP or the student follows the academic improvement plan set by the school, the student can continue to receive aid.
+If Hartford International determines that the student does not meet the minimum SAP requirements or the commitments of the academic improvement plan at the next time of regular evaluation, the student is no longer eligible to receive federal financial aid funds.

 Additionally for Veterans: